m-yac/microtonal-utils/README.md

 This library includes a test suite of property-based tests, located in `/test`.
 The term "property-based" means that each test consists of some property (e.g. `Interval(2).pow(fr).toCents() == fr.mul(1200)`) which is then checked using many (usually 100) randomly generated values (e.g. a randomly generated value for `fr` would be `Fraction(99/38)`).
 Since each run of the test suite checks these properties with a totally new set of random values, the fact that the test suite consistently passes should give high confidence that these properties do hold in general.
 There are also a few regression tests, which are not property-based.

 To run the test suite, use the command `npm run test` or `npm run test:all`.
 The latter also includes tests of the parser, which are often fairly slow.
-The output of `npm run test` should look like:
+The output of `npm run test:all` should look like:
 ```
-$ npm run test
+$ npm run test:all

   Interval constructors and conversions
     ✓ Interval(n).factors() is the prime factorization of n